harmvv/IOT-Manual/README.md

 #### Disclaimer
 After this Tutorial you know how to get data from the API, display this data in the Console and help you get started how to use that data, but this tutorial wil not fully explain how to turn that data to a youtube video on your website.
 Follow up links will help you, I placed them at the end of this tutorial.

+#### Requirements
+1. For this project you will need a text editor. https://en.wikipedia.org/wiki/Text_editor Read this if you don't know what a text editor is. https://www.keycdn.com/blog/best-text-editors for the best free text editors

+2. Some basic knowledge about Html and JavaScript is handy but not necessary.

 ### First things First
 Go to https://developers.google.com/youtube/v3 and login with your Google account.